 Brain scans could help personalize treatment for people who are depressed or suicidal

-What You Need to Know About TMS for Treatment-Resistant Depression
+What to Know About TMS for Treatment-Resistant Depression

 Deep magnet stimulation shown to improve symptoms of obsessive compulsive disorder

-Painless Brain Stimulation Technique Offers Relief To Patients With Chronic Pain
+Painless Brain Stimulation Offers Relief for Chronic Pain

 ‘I had no hope’ New PTSD therapy life-changing for local Marine

 As we move into the new year, buttressed by the promise of the vaccine and more effective COVID-19 treatments, we often wonder when our lives will return to “normal.”
 During 2020, we witnessed many broad sweeping changes to our lives and routines; we’ve been f…

 Our bodies and minds have evolved over thousands of years to endure stress.
 Whether that is a threatening predator, extreme temperatures, starvation, or dehydration, our bodies are prepared to handle stress when it arises in our environment.
 However, the stres…

 BPA in the Era of COVID

 “Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
 Just breathe, and have faith that everything will work out for the best” – unknown Covid-19 continues to take a toll on large numbers of the population as cases increase h…

 Words of Encouragement